open-policy-agent/eopa/docs/enterprise-opa/tutorials/integrating/java-hello-world-in-grpc.md

 Consider running OPA in a separate background terminal, as it will be necessary to run more shell commands.
 :::

-Verify that the data was loaded into Enterprise OPA correctly using the HTTP API, which is exposed by default on `localhost:8181`:
+Verify that the data was loaded into EOPA correctly using the HTTP API, which is exposed by default on `localhost:8181`:

 ```curl
 # terminal-command